programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 My comments will reflect the data in the database as of June 2024.
 If you work with the data downloaded from _Programming Historian_'s repository, your visualizations should resemble those in this lesson.
 However, if you access the *Post*'s database directly at your time of reading, the numbers will be different.
 Tragically, I can confidently predict that these numbers will continue to increase.

-This lesson will show how to create a choropleth map using two data files:
-* A file with the data to count and visualize: the 'Fatal Force' dataset
-* A file with data about the shapes (in this case, counties) to draw on the map: the 'cartographic boundaries' file

-These datasets will be turned into DataFrames using Pandas.
-In order for Folium to match records from one DataFrame with the other, they need to share a common variable, which will be the [Federal Information Processing Standard (FIPS) county code](https://en.wikipedia.org/wiki/FIPS_county_code).
-Many datasets of county-level data include this FIPS code, but unfortunately the Fatal Force database does not, so this lesson will first teach you how to add it.

-If the cartographic boundary file you were using was based on another boundary type (such as [census tracts](https://en.wikipedia.org/wiki/Census_tract), or [police precincts](https://en.wikipedia.org/wiki/Police_precinct)), you would follow the same basic steps – the map produced would simply reflect these different geometries instead.

-Th code block below imports the Fatal Force data as the `ff_df` DataFrame.
+The code block below imports the Fatal Force data as the `ff_df` DataFrame.
 To follow along with the lesson's archived dataset, use the code as written.
 If you want to see the most up-to-date version of the data from the *Washington Post* instead, comment-out (with `#`) the first two lines, and un-comment the last two lines.

 ```python
 ff_df = pd.read_csv('https://raw.githubusercontent.com/programminghistorian/ph-submissions/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-police-shootings-data.csv', parse_dates = ['date'])